YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZCCTENV, Environmental variable for external package xxxx not set

-Compile Time Error: This indicates that the program made an external call, but could not find the external call table as specified in the UNIX environmental variable GTMXC.
+Compile Time Error: This indicates that the program made an external call, but could not find the external call table as specified in the UNIX environmental variable ydb_xc.

-Action: If this calls the default external call table, locate the external call table and specify the correct path in the UNIX environmental variable GTMXC.
-Otherwise, you can point to the package table in the environmental variable or specify the package name in the program GTMXC_[PACKAGE_NAME].
+Action: If this calls the default external call table, locate the external call table and specify the correct path in the UNIX environmental variable ydb_xc.
+Otherwise, you can point to the package table in the environmental variable or specify the package name in the program ydb_xc_[PACKAGE_NAME].

 ------------------
 ZCCTNULLF